 The TCEQ Groundwater Planning and Assessment Team's pesticide staff are responsible for various aspects of groundwater protection from pesticides.

-The Agricultural Chemicals Subcommittee (ACS) provides support to the Texas Groundwater Protection Committee (TGPC) in matters concerning actual and potential pesticide and other agricultural chemical contamination of groundwater.
-Participants include government agencies, agricultural producer groups, environmental groups, the agricultural chemical industry, and other interested parties.
+The Agricultural Chemicals Task Force of the Groundwater Issues Subcommittee (GWI) provides support to the Texas Groundwater Protection Committee (TGPC) in matters concerning actual and potential pesticide and other agricultural chemical contamination of groundwater.
+Participants can include government agencies, agricultural producer groups, environmental groups, the agricultural chemical industry, and other interested parties.

 The TCEQ has compiled and maintains a database, the Interagency Pesticide Database (IPD), which contains pesticide groundwater monitoring data acquired from various agencies and other entities from across the state.
 The data is primarily from non-commercial sites and not from facilities subject to the federal Resource Conservation and Recovery Act (RCRA).
 For further information, see the IPD Map and Draft IPD Report below, or e-mail firstname.lastname@example.org.

 TCEQ staff conduct various monitoring activities related to pesticides in groundwater.
 Before monitoring begins each year, a groundwater monitoring plan is presented to and approved by the ACS.
 Various types of monitoring include:

 - Cooperative screening for specific pesticides;

 - Investigative monitoring where higher pesticide concentrations are detected;

 - Follow-up monitoring for long-term trend assessment; and,

 - Targeted monitoring for specific types of pesticides in specific areas.